quodlibetor/s3glob/README.md

   (but cannot contain `{..}` patterns).

 ### Algorithm and performance implications

+tl;dr:

+- the later the first glob character appears the fewer objects need to be scanned
+- the number of directories which match the first glob determines the parallelism

 `s3glob` will search for the first glob character and use the string up to that point as the prefix to search.